Flajr/twitch_check/README.md

 # twitch_check
-Shell script to check if streamers are streaming or not (with notification).
+Shell script to check if stream is online or not (with notification).

 #Requirements
 Install curl and (optional) libnotify-bin